 - Allow proper time for the CB to investigate and respond.

 - Do not assume you are right; your case may not be as strong as you think.
 The CB may have a very valid reason for the problem, and their response may be entirely acceptable.
 Make sure you assess any response with an open mind.

 - If the response is inadequate, write back and tell them so.
 You may give them another chance to clarify things, but it’s optional.

-- If you are certain you have a firm complaint and the response was inadequate, you may now escalate to the Accreditation Body.
+- If you are certain you have a firm complaint and the response was inadequate, you may now move to Step Two.

-- Write the complaint again, but this time reword it as a request for the AB to investigate the CB.
+- Rewrite your original CB complaint, but this time reword it as a request for the AB to investigate the CB.

 - Obtain acknowledgement of receipt, and wait.

 - Again, maintain written contact with the AB about your complaint, and resist any “informal” attempts to resolve the issue.

 - If the AB’s response is inadequate, you may move to Step Three.